mantidproject/vesuvio/README.md

 # VESUIVO REPOSITORY

 This repository contains:
-- `mvesuvio` package containing the Optimized NCP analysis proceedures, published nightly.
+- `mvesuvio` package containing the Optimized NCP analysis procedures, published nightly.
 - Vesuvio calibration script

 ## mvesuvio package

 ### Install mamba

-To use the mvesuvio package you will need to use the `conda`  or  `mamba` (a faster implemenation of `conda`) package manager.
+To use the `mvesuvio` package you will need to use the `conda` package manager (or preferably  `mamba`, a much faster implementation of `conda`).

 This is also the recommended best practice way of using the mantid packages.

 To download and install mamba:
 - https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html

-### Create and activate an envionment
+### Create and activate an environment

 To create a conda environment for `mvesuvio`:
 - `mamba env create -n <environment_name> -c mantid/label/nightly mvesuvio`